To assist with preparing an Admission policy INTO has compiled some resources.

 All boards of management are required to draft a new admission policy in accordance with the requirements of the Act.
-Below are some FAQs regarding the preparation and the content of the policy.
+Below are some FAQs regarding the content of the policy.

 FAQs – Content of the policy